abelson-lab/smMIP-tools/README.md

   ```
 \*map_smMIPs_extract_UMIs.R was built to process one bam file at a time.
 An example shell script to assign jobs to multiple HPC cluster cores is provided [here](https://github.com/BioSoft/smMIP-tools/blob/main/R/map_smMIPs_extract_UMIs_MULTIPLE_BAMS.sh)

-\*run the code from the R folder which contatin all the R scripts or use the -c parameter to provide the path (dirname only) to the smMIPs_Function.R file.
+\*Run the code from the R folder that contains all the R scripts or use the -c parameter to provide the path (dirname only) to the smMIPs_Function.R file

 ```
 Rscript /.mounts/example_github/R/map_smMIPs_extract_UMIs.R -b /.mounts/example_github/Example/bams/control1.bam -p /.mounts/example_github/Example/supplemental_files/Target_MIPgen.txt -s control1